okikusan-public/NestJS-Clean-Architecture-Template/README.md

 The Jest runner automatically sets `NODE_ENV=test`, which instructs the application to spin up an ephemeral in-memory SQLite database.
 As a result, you no longer need a PostgreSQL instance to execute the end-to-end test suite.

+> **Note:** The SQLite driver is installed as a development dependency.
+Make sure you run `npm install` (without omitting dev dependencies) before executing the E2E suite so that the native bindings are available.

 ## Dockerfile

 The provided Dockerfile defines the steps to build the NestJS application container.
 It starts with a Node.js 22.20.0 (LTS) Alpine base image, copies the application files, installs the dependencies, builds the application, and sets the command to run the application using the `node` command.